ivangergo3/hr-portal/report.md

 - [x] Create admin dashboard
 - [x] Implement data filtering and search
 - [x] Add data visualization
-- [ ] TODO: Cookie error - it has to do soemthing with nextjs 15 ... async cookies ... etc
+- [x] Cookie error - it has to do something with nextjs 15 ... async cookies ... etc
-- [ ] TODO: Server log error fixes - solved but its the same things, async API routes ... etc
+- [x] Server log error fixes - solved but its the same things, async API routes ... etc
 - [x] Time sheets page dropdown make more readable
 - [x] Think about if a time sheet can be rejected after it was approved ??? -> can, if it was a mistake, sounds reasonable
 - [x] Error handling!!!